Israelshecktar/binary_trees/README.md

 The project includes various functions that can be used to interact with binary tree data structures.
 Example usage is as follows:

+## Contributing

+Contributions to the Binary Trees Project are welcome.
+If you have suggestions for improvement or want to report a bug, please open an issue or submit a pull request.

+## License

+This project is open-source and available under the MIT License.
+See the LICENSE file in this repository for more information.